 Professor Margaret Rowe, Dean of the School of Health and Society, said:

 “I am delighted to hear that Professor Peter Hogg has been shortlisted for the Smarter Working Live Awards.
 Peter’s international collaborative work during the pandemic was crucial in keeping the lives of radiographers safe, and we are incredibly proud to hear that the world first e-learning platform he created is being recognised.

 “Peter continues to be a brilliant ambassador for the school, our students and the University and we wish him the best of luck at the Awards in November.”

-You can find out more about the Smarter Working Live Awards here.
+Find out more about the Smarter Working Live Awards.

 For all press office enquiries please email firstname.lastname@example.org.